 While speaking to a client, I discovered that they needed to install a Lexmark X5470 on Windows 7.
-This did not appear to be a problem until the end-user mentioned that they no longer had the installation disk for the Lexmark X5470 and a quick search of Lexmark’s website showing only compatible drivers up to Windows Vista as the Lexmark X5470 line was discontinued and therefore no longer supported.
+This did not appear to be a problem until the end-user mentioned that they no longer had the installation disk for the Lexmark X5470 and a quick search of Lexmark’s website showing only compatible drivers up to Windows Vista [nit easy to find and Lexmark hides it from their search results for Windows users with versions of Windows later than Vista) as the Lexmark X5470 line was discontinued and therefore no longer supported.

 So, would the Windows Vista drivers at least work on Windows 7 with the Lexmark X5470?
 Well, the short answer is yes but note that there is a long and tricky process to get it to function correctly.
 Why is that?
-Well, if you merely ran the Windows Vista drivers setup file that you download from Lexmark’s website, you will receive an error message saying that it is not compatible with your versions of Windows 7 which is in fact true as the setup file was not updated (since the printer is discontinued) or designed to be executed in any versions of Windows 7 so we need to run it under compatibility mode.
+Well, if you merely ran the Windows Vista drivers setup file that you download from Lexmark’s website, you will receive an error message saying that the Lexmark 5400 series universal drivers are not compatible with your versions of Windows 7 which is in fact true as the setup file was not updated (since the printer is discontinued) or designed to be executed in any versions of Windows 7 so we need creative and install the software using compatibility mode given to us by Microsoft.

 Please remember that the Lexmark X5470 features scanning capabilities so be sure that all the drivers and software are installed correctly and up-to-date under the Device Manager screen.
 Once all the drivers under the Device Manager screen are up-to-date, you will see the Lexmark X5470 working correctly under Windows 7.